kaladron/galactic-bloodshed/README.md

 Galactic Bloodshed is one of the oldest games on the Internet and was one of the first 4-X games.

-## Getting Started

-GB is currently hosted on GitHub at https://github.com/kaladron/galactic-bloodshed.
-It uses Bazel for building.

-Doxygen output from the source is at http://doxygen.galacticbloodshed.com/

-cd into the src directory and run '''bazel build ...'''

 ### Prerequisites

 GB uses C++20, so a modern compiler and standard library are required.